viktoriia-sokolenko/exploding-kittens/docs/weekly-reports/week9-report.md

     *  IN PROGRESS: Game Controller
     *  IN PROGRESS: Turn Manager
     *  IN PROGRESS: Attack Card
-    *  NOT STARTED: See into the future
+    *  IN PROGRESS: See into the future
     *  IN PROGRESS: Skip
-    *  NOT STARTED: Nope
+    *  IN PROGRESS: Nope
     *  DONE: Refactor the card class
-2. IN PRGRESS: Implementing UI (log statements)
+2. IN PROGRESS: Implementing UI (log statements)

 # Part 3.
 Individual Progress of the Week :coffee: